anxkhn/azure-ai-900-exam-prep/questions.md

 What are three ways to create question and answer text by using QnA Maker?
 Each correct answer presents a complete solution.
 Note: Each correct selection is worth one point.

-1. Generate the questions and answers from an existing webpage.
+A.  Generate the questions and answers from an existing webpage.
-2. Use automated machine learning to train a model based on a file that contains the questions.
+B.  Use automated machine learning to train a model based on a file that contains the questions.
-3. Manually enter the questions and answers.
+C.  Manually enter the questions and answers.
-4. Connect the bot to the Cortana channel and ask questions by using Cortana.
+D.  Connect the bot to the Cortana channel and ask questions by using Cortana.
-5. Import chit-chat content from a predefined data source.
+E.  Import chit-chat content from a predefined data source.

 **Answer(s):** A,C,E